War Thunder: Best Tanks in the Game [2026 Update]

 The gun on the Leclerc SXXI is accurate, punchy, and stable even on the move.
 What I like most is its agility, giving you a bit of extra freedom in any game.
 It must be played very aggressively though, otherwise you won’t last too long in battle.

-China’s ZTZ-99A has slowly but steadily become one of the most well-rounded MBTs in War Thunder.
-This tank gets top marks for mobility, protection, and firepower – three things you rarely get in one package.
+China’s ZTZ-99A has steadily evolved into one of the most well-rounded MBTs in War Thunder.

-What stands out to me is how quickly it can reposition or push an advantage, and with its ERA (Explosive Reactive Armor) and an advanced fire control system, it can take on almost anything at its BR.
+What stands out to me is how quickly it can reposition or push an advantage; with its third-generation ERA and an advanced fire control system, it can take on almost anything at its BR.

-It’s not the flashiest tank in terms of looks, but don’t judge a tank by its paint job!
-The ZTZ-99A surprises opponents again and again, so if you want to try something that’s a little under-the-radar but every bit as deadly as the classics, it’s a top-tier pick.
+Don’t judge these tanks by their paint job.
+The ZTZ-99A surprises opponents again and again.
+If you want something that’s a little under-the-radar but every bit as deadly as the classics, this is a top-tier pick that rounds out a very strong lineup including the Tor-M1 for anti-air support.

 Challenger 2 TES / Black Night – Britain